 Functions of the sympathetic autonomic nervous system

-To understand how the sympathetic nervous system acts on the organs, you need to imagine a person running away from danger: his pupils dilate, sweating increases, heart rate increases, blood pressure rises, bronchi dilate, respiratory rate increases.
-At the same time, the processes of digestion are slowed down, the secretion of saliva and digestive enzymes is inhibited.
+To understand how the sympathetic nervous system acts on organs, you need to imagine a person running away from danger: his pupils dilate, sweating increases, heart rate increases, blood pressure rises, bronchi dilate, breathing rate increases.
+At the same time, digestion processes slow down, the secretion of saliva and digestive enzymes is inhibited.

 Divisions of the sympathetic autonomic nervous system

-As part of the sympathetic part of the autonomic nervous system, there are isolated central and peripheral departments.
+As part of the sympathetic part of the autonomic nervous system there are central And peripheral sections.

-Central department represented by sympathetic nuclei located in the lateral horns of the gray matter of the spinal cord along the length from 8 cervical to 3 lumbar segments.
+Central department represented by sympathetic nuclei located in the lateral horns of the gray matter of the spinal cord over the course of the 8th cervical to 3rd lumbar segments.

-Peripheral department includes sympathetic nerves and sympathetic nodes.
+Peripheral department includes sympathetic nerves and sympathetic ganglia.

-Sympathetic nerves leave the spinal cord as part of the anterior roots of the spinal nerves, then separate from them and form preganglionic fibers heading towards sympathetic nodes.
-Comparatively long ones extend from the nodes. postganglionic fibers, which form the sympathetic nerves that go to the internal organs, blood vessels and skin.
+Sympathetic nerves emerge from the spinal cord as part of the anterior roots of the spinal nerves, then separate from them and form preganglionic fibers, heading to the sympathetic nodes.
+Relatively long ones extend from the nodes postganglionic fibers, which form sympathetic nerves going to internal organs, blood vessels and skin.

 · Sympathetic nodes (ganglia) are divided into two groups:

-· Paravertebral nodes lie on the spine and form right and left chains of knots.
-The chains of paravertebral nodes are called sympathetic trunks ...
-There are 4 sections in each trunk: cervical, thoracic, lumbar and sacral.
+· Paravertebral nodes lie on the spine and form right and left chains of nodes.
+The chains of paravertebral nodes are called sympathetic trunks .
+Each trunk has 4 sections: cervical, thoracic, lumbar and sacral.

-From nodes cervical the nerves that provide the sympathetic innervation of the organs of the head and neck (lacrimal and salivary glands, the muscle that dilates the pupil, the larynx and other organs) depart.
-Also depart from the cervical nodes cardiac nerves heading to the heart.
+·From nodes cervical region Nerves depart that provide sympathetic innervation to the organs of the head and neck (the lacrimal and salivary glands, the muscle that dilates the pupil, the larynx and other organs).
+They also originate from the cervical nodes cardiac nerves, heading towards the heart.

-Nerves heading to the nodes of the autonomic plexus of the abdominal cavity; - nerves that provide sympathetic innervation to the walls of the abdominal cavity and lower extremities.
+Nerves going to the nodes of the autonomic plexuses of the abdominal cavity; - nerves that provide sympathetic innervation to the walls of the abdominal cavity and lower extremities.

-· From the nodes sacral nerves that provide sympathetic innervation to the kidneys and pelvic organs depart.
+· From nodes sacral region Nerves depart that provide sympathetic innervation to the kidneys and pelvic organs.

 Prevertebral nodes are located in the abdominal cavity as part of the autonomic nerve plexuses.
 These include:

-Celiac nodes which are part of celiac(solar) plexus...
-The celiac plexus is located on the abdominal part of the aorta around the celiac trunk.
-Numerous nerves (like the rays of the sun, which explains the name "solar plexus") extend from the celiac nodes, providing sympathetic innervation to the abdominal organs.
+Celiac nodes, which are part of celiac(solar) plexuses.
+The celiac plexus is located on the abdominal aorta around the celiac trunk.
+Numerous nerves depart from the celiac ganglia (like the rays of the sun, which explains the name “solar plexus”), providing sympathetic innervation to the abdominal organs.

-· Mesenteric nodes , which are part of the vegetative plexuses of the abdominal cavity.
+· Mesenteric nodes , which are part of the autonomic plexuses of the abdominal cavity.
 Nerves depart from the mesenteric nodes, providing sympathetic innervation to the abdominal organs.

-Parasympathetic autonomic nervous system: functions, central and peripheral divisions
+Parasympathetic autonomic nervous system: functions, central and peripheral parts

 Functions of the parasympathetic autonomic nervous system

 The parasympathetic nervous system innervates the internal organs.
-It dominates at rest, providing "everyday" physiological functions.
-The axons of the parasympathetic nerves produce acetylcholine which affects cholinergic receptors internal organs.
-Acetylcholine slows down the functioning of organs and reduces metabolic rate.
+It dominates at rest, providing “everyday” physiological functions.
+The axons of the parasympathetic nerves produce acetylcholine , which affects cholinergic receptors internal organs.
+Acetylcholine slows down organ function and reduces metabolic rate.

-The predominance of the parasympathetic nervous system creates conditions for the rest of the human body.
-Parasympathetic nerves cause constriction of the pupils, decrease the frequency and strength of heart contractions, and reduce the frequency of respiratory movements.
-At the same time, the work of the digestive organs is enhanced: peristalsis, the secretion of saliva and digestive enzymes.
+The predominance of the parasympathetic nervous system creates conditions for the human body to rest.
+Parasympathetic nerves cause constriction of the pupils, reduce the frequency and strength of heart contractions, and reduce the frequency of respiratory movements.
+At the same time, the work of the digestive organs is enhanced: peristalsis, secretion of saliva and digestive enzymes.

-As part of the parasympathetic part of the autonomic nervous system, there are isolated central and peripheral divisions .
+As part of the parasympathetic part of the autonomic nervous system, there are central And peripheral sections .

 Central department presented by: